 Sala Keo Kou Park is an exquisite place to visit and praise the timeless work of art in the shape of beautifully crafted statues.
 Visitors can also feed the fish inside the pond and enjoy their day sightseeing.

-Located close to the border and the historic Mekong River, the park has become popular with tourists over the past ten years.
+Located near the border and the historic Mekong River, the park has become popular with tourists over the past ten years.
 The park was originally constructed in 1978 and enjoyed a memorable style, using Buddhist symbols, and was created by the Buddhist architect, Sulilat.
-It is very similar to Buddha Park, which is on the other side of the Mekong in Laos but is even more flamboyant and monumental.
+It is similar to Buddha Park, on the other side of the Mekong in Laos, but is even more flamboyant and monumental.

 The third floor of the Sala Keoku pavilion holds the mummified body of Luang Pu Bunleua Sulilat.